 - Hazardous materials of any kind.

 - Marking instruments including spray paints and ink markers, paint markers, glass cutters, liquid paint, and/or other implements that may be used to mark, dye or color, scratch, gouge, or otherwise deface property by mechanical or chemical means.

 - Personal-use recreational wheeled devices and sporting goods equipment such as bicycles, skateboards, roller skates, roller blades, ice skates, motorized skateboards, self-balancing scooters, golf clubs, baseball bats, hockey sticks, pool cues, ski poles, spear guns, bows and arrows, cricket bats, lacrosse sticks, and similar items.
 Toy guns and toy weapons.

 - Rope, climbing equipment, harnesses, wire of any kind, or any device used to attach or hang posters onto any structure or tree.

-- Audio devices designed to amplify sound such as motorized equipment, machinery, megaphones, bull horns, radios and other similar devices.
+- Audio amplification devices designed to amplify sound such as speaker systems, personal wireless speakers, radios, megaphones, bull horns, and other similar devices.

 DO NOT leave items unattended at any time.